opnfv/vswitchperf/docs/testing/user/userguide/integration.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
-.. (c) OPNFV, Intel Corporation, AT&T and others.
+.. (c) OPNFV, Intel Corporation, AT&T, Tieto and others.

 .. _integration-tests: